 On When the Link/ACT LED lights on, the respective port is successfully connected to an Ethernet network.

-Blinking Link/ACT or receiving
+Blinking : When the Link/ACT LED is blinking, the port is transmitting or receiving data on the Ethernet network.
 Off : No link.

-• Speed (per port)
+Speed (per port)

-Green : on When the Green LED lights on, the respective port is connected to a 1000Mbps Gigabit Ethernet network.
-Amber : on When the Green LED lights on, the respective port is connected to a 100Mbps Ethernet network.
-Off When the Green LED lights on, the respective port is connected to a 10Mbps Ethernet network.
+Green : When the Green LED lights on, the respective port is on connected to a 1000Mbps Gigabit Ethernet network.
+Amber : on When the Amber LED lights on, the respective port is connected to a 10Mbps or 100Mbps Ethernet network.